Tom Collins: History

 Cocktail historian David Wondrich stated that there are several other earlier mentions of this version of the drink and that it does bear a striking resemblance to the gin punches served at London clubs like the Garrick in the first half of the 19th century.

 Clearly unaware of the drink's actual origins, in August 1891, British physician Sir Morell Mackenzie wrote an article in the influential 19th century magazine Fortnightly Review claiming that England was the originating country for the Tom Collins cocktail and a person named John Collins was its creator.
-In the article, Mackenzie quoted an old song called "John Collins."
+In the article, Mackenzie quoted an old song called "John Collins".
 However, the British weekly magazine Punch immediately disparaged Mackenzie's efforts, noting in August 1891 that the title of the song actually was "Jim Collins" and that Mackenzie otherwise inaccurately quoted and characterized the song.

-Confusion over the cocktail's origins continued as American writer Charles Montgomery Skinner noted in 1898 that the Tom Collins had made its way to the "American Bars" in England, France, and Germany, where the American invention stimulated curiosity in Europe and served as a reflection of American art.
+Confusion over the cocktail's origins continued as American writer Charles Montgomery Skinner noted in 1898 that the Tom Collins had made its way to the "American bars" in England, France, and Germany, where the American invention stimulated curiosity in Europe and served as a reflection of American art.

 As time passed, interest in the Tom Collins diminished and its origins became lost.
-Early on during the 1920s Prohibition in the United States, the American journalist and student of American English H. L. Mencken said:The origin of the ...
+Early on, during the 1920s era of Prohibition in the United States, the American journalist and student of American English, H. L. Mencken, said:The origin of the ...
 Tom-Collins ... remains to be established; the historians of alcoholism, like the philologists, have neglected them.
 But the essentially American character of [this and other drinks] is obvious, despite the fact that a number have gone over into English.
 The English, in naming their drinks, commonly display a far more limited imagination.
-Seeking a name, for example, for a mixture of whiskey and soda- water, the best they could achieve was whiskey-and-soda.
-The Americans, introduced to the same drink, at once gave it the far more original name of high-ball.
+Seeking a name, for example, for a mixture of whiskey and soda-water, the best they could achieve was "whiskey-and-soda".
+The Americans, introduced to the same drink, at once gave it the far more original name of "highball".

+An alternate history of the Tom Collins places its origin in St. Louis (see under "Others" below).

 John Collins

-A drink known as a John Collins has existed since the 1860s at the very least and is believed to have originated with a headwaiter of that name who worked at Limmer's Old House in Conduit Street in Mayfair, which was a popular London hotel and coffee house around 1790–1817.
+A drink known as a John Collins has existed since the 1860s at the very least.
+It is believed to have originated with a headwaiter of that name who worked at Limmer's Old House in Conduit Street in Mayfair, which was a popular London hotel and coffee house around 1790–1817.

 The following rhyme was written by Frank and Charles Sheridan about John Collins: